-Nestled under the headland of the seaside town of Nefyn, the sweeping golden sand of Porth Nefyn, clear blue sea, pretty cottages and beach huts make it a stunning spot to spend the day.
+The clear blue sea, pretty cottages and beach huts make it a stunning spot to spend the day.
 Easily accessed from the town of Nefyn it is a popular, sheltered destination.

-The total length of the beach, including that of Morfa Nefyn and Porthdinllaen, is nearly 3 miles in length, however, the headland of Nefyn breaks up the stretch.
+The total length of the beach, including that of Morfa Nefyn and Porthdinllaen, is nearly 3 miles in length.
+However, the headland of Nefyn breaks up the stretch.
 The fine golden sand and shelter the headland provides make it a great spot for those wanting a relaxing beach day.

 The harbour at the western end of the beach is the more sheltered spot and the quaint cottages and beach huts give it an old-world feel.
 When the tide goes out, the harbour wall is a great spot to go crabbing and beyond the wall around the headland are a great many rockpools to explore.
 At high tide, this end is the best spot for swimming as it never gets rough.
 The eastern end of the beach is more exposed as it is out of the shelter of the headland.

 The harbour end of the beach is very pretty and great for swimming, crabbing, rock pooling and exploring and so children love it.

 The views in both directions are phenomenal, with Yr Eifl group of mountains to the east and over the headland down to Porthdinllaen to the west.

 Nefyn itself was a significant herring port and to this day has “Three Herrings” on its coat of arms which is proudly displayed throughout the town.

 There is plenty of parking in two car parks.
 One in Nefyn itself and the other at Morfa Nefyn.